For the Sauce

 - Add the cashews and green onion and cook for a few more minutes until the onions are wilted.

-The cornstarch helps the sauce thicken and gives the dish that fried-rice feel.
+The cornstarch helps the sauce thicken and gives the dish that fried rice-feel.
 You can definitely leave it out if you prefer or it can be substituted with arrowroot powder.

 - Serving Size: 1